iit-DLSLab/unitree_ros2_dls/README_unitree_ros2.md

 source install/setup.bash
 ```

-## Connect to Unitree robot

-### 1. Network configuration
+## Network configuration

-Connect Unitree robot and the computer using Ethernet cable.
+1. Connect Unitree robot and the computer using Ethernet cable.
 Then, use ifconfig to view the network interface that the robot connected.

 Next, open the network settings, find the network interface that the robot connected.
 In IPv4 setting, **change the IPv4 mode to manual, set the address to 192.168.123.99, and set the mask to 255.255.255.0**.
 After completion, click apply and wait for the network to reconnect.